v1kko/daetools/trunk/daetools-package/daetools/docs/pyDAE_user_guide.rst

 Again, variables are defined in two phases:

 * Declaring a variable in the model
-* Initialising it (by assigning its value or setting an initial condition) in the simulation
+* Initialising it, if required (by assigning its value or setting an initial condition) in the simulation

 Declaring variables
 ~~~~~~~~~~~~~~~~~~~